 Chandra = Manas , which includes not only feelings but senses, images, perceptions - the Whole Mind

-Chandra rules hopes dreams emotions fear aspirations imagery and all the other ocean of mental-emotional experience which is Manas.
-Chandra rules a huge territory!
+Comforting Chandra activates hopes dreams emotions fear aspirations imagery and all the other ocean of mental-emotional experience which is Manas.
+Chandra activates a huge territory!

 Rahu is a disturber of the Moon which means He is a disturber of Manas, the Mind.